 How to Grill Steak can be a challenge for grillers and an expensive experiment.
-This guide will give you Everything You Need to Grill Like a Pro!
+This guide will give you Everything You Need to Grill Like a Pro for perfect steak every time.

-There are some basic keys to success common to all types of steak (and cooking with a gas OR charcoal grill) that will take any worry out of how to grill steak!
+There are some basic keys to success common to all types of steak (and cooking with a gas grill OR charcoal grill) that will take any worry out of the best way how to grill steak!

 Premium, Choice and Select are the three grades of steak.
 The grades reflect several factors affecting the ‘palatability’ of the meat including the marbling, or the fat running through the meat (not the fat on the outside of the meat).